Air Cambodia: Livery and logo

-The logo represents the Angkor Wat symbol & also the bird wing used on the low-relieves at Angkor Wat.
-It is complemented by a stylized bird wing, referring to fluidity and elegance: the strength and the beauty of the temple, the agility and the speed of the bird.
-These two components complement each other to describe the qualities of safety and performance that any traveler expects from an airline, with a typical Khmer beauty that brings a special touch of personality to the company.
+The logo is inspired by Cambodia's national bird, the Giant Ibis — known in Khmer as ត្រយ៉ង (Tror Yorng).
+In Cambodian traditional culture, Tror Yorng is a symbol of protection, strength, and sacred good luck.
+The new logo features a bird's beak pointing upward at a 45-degree angle.
+It combines the bird's 18 feathers with the shape of aircraft engine fan blades, symbolizing long-distance flight, strong power, and the airline's continuous upward growth.

 Services

 On-board

 Air Cambodia offers their inflight magazines titled ANGKOR and has been issuing issues since 2014.
 They also offer meal services for most flights.
 These options range from teas, Coca-Cola, noodles and meat.
 They also offer advance ordering of meals 24 hours before departure.

 Flight pass and ancillary products

 Air Cambodia has a partnership with USA based Optiontown to run a prepaid flight subscription platform called Flight Pass, which enables customers to pre-purchase flights at the best available price and decide when they want to travel at a later date.
 Under the same partnership, there is an option for passengers to upgrade their ticket to Business or First Class for a low price.
 In addition, passengers can pre-purchase their preferred seat assignment, extra baggage, lounge access, and empty seats next to them on the flight.